OfficeDev/office-js-docs-pr/docs/design/keyboard-shortcuts.md

    Use the following guidelines when specifying the JSON to describe your custom keyboard shortcuts:

    - The property names `id` and `name` are mandatory.
-   - The `id` property is used by extension points (such as shortcuts in next step) to determine what action to invoke using a keyboard shortcut.
+   - The `id` property is used to uniquely identify the action to invoke using a keyboard shortcut.
    - The `name` property must be a user friendly string describing the action.
 It must be a combination of the characters A - Z, a - z, 0 - 9, and the punctuation marks "-", "_", and "+".
    - The `type` property is optional.
 Currently only `ExecuteFunction` type is supported.